 |Appeals||4.2.1||If an applicant believes that the Code Administrator did not exercise reasonable discretion, that they were denied natural justice or that new evidence has come to light that was not available at the time of the original decision, they are entitled to appeal the decision of the Code Administrator to the Code Review Panel, or its appointed delegate.||Unsuccessful applicants to the Code of Conduct may now appeal the Code Administrator's decision.|

-If you have any questions about the amended Code, please contact [email protected].
+If you have any questions about the amended Code or expectations under the NETCC program, please contact [email protected].